Final Fu: Final week results

 The two final contestants for Friday were Daniel Sterling and Jackson Spidell.
 One three round fight between these two determined fighters would decide the winner of the month-long competition.

 After a very close fight, with both competitors putting it all on the line, Sterling won the final match with a score of 126 points over Spidell's 118.

-The win earned Sterling $25,000 dollars, trips to Japan, Korea, and China, and the title of the Final Fu.
+The win earned Sterling $25,000, trips to Japan, Korea, and China, and the title of the Final Fu.